Mal-1702/Calorie-Tracker-Prototype---Demo-App/README.md

 ** Python ** and ** streamlight ** a novice-friendly yet powerful calorie tracker app.
 This app helps users:

----->  Log in their daily meal
+---->  Takes inputs of Foods and kcal are simultaneously added
 ---->  Calorie Intake Track Call
 ---->  monitor progress toward calorie targets
----->  Get smart instructions and health alerts
+---->  Gives suggestions on Increasing and Decreasing Food intake

 ---